camunda/camunda-docs/docs/product-manuals/clients/overview.md

 - [Ruby](other-clients/ruby.md)
 - [Rust](other-clients/rust.md)

-Finally, it is possible to [Build Your Own Client](build-your-own-client.md) in case none of the other options are suitable.
+Finally, it is possible to [build your own client](build-your-own-client.md) in case none of the other options are suitable.

-## Interacting with Other Components
+## Interacting with other components

-The clients mentioned above interact with Zeebe, which is the workflow engine integrated into Camunda Cloud.
+The clients mentioned above interact with Zeebe, the workflow engine integrated into Camunda Cloud.

 Other components in Camunda Cloud provide language-agnostic APIs, but no clients, to interact with them: